chazzka/clanekcathedral/clanek.md

 One-class SVM is an unsupervised algorithm that learns a decision function for novelty detection: classifying new data as similar or different to the training set.
 The above-mentioned One-class SVM definition obtains a spherically shaped boundary around the complete target set.
 The sphere is characterized by center a and radius R > 0.
-In SVM, the volume of the sphere is min by minimizing $R^2$, and demand that the sphere contains all training objects xi .
+In SVM, by minimizing $R^2$, the volume of the sphere is minimized.
+The demand here is that the sphere contains all training objects.

 - [ ] TODO: TOTO POCHOP A POPIS VLASTNIMI SLOVY